 Home and Residence Services

-Domiciliary, Rest Home (e.g., Assisted Living Facility), or Home Care Plan Oversight Services guidelines are revised, and supervision codes 99339-99340 are deleted.
+Guidelines governing Domiciliary, Rest Home (e.g., Assisted Living Facility), or Home Care Plan Oversight Services will be modified, and the supervision codes 99339-99340 will be eliminated.

 Additionally, code 99343 for home visits is slated for deletion.
 The remaining home visit codes (99341-99345, 99347-99350) and the accompanying usage guidelines will undergo revision.

 This preliminary glimpse into the impending E/M coding landscape empowers your office or facility to ensure that everyone is well-prepared to embrace the changes by January 1, 2023.
 Although there is ample time, it’s advisable not to delay.